robinmonjo/dock/README.md

 #TODO

-- test port binding check (to continue with nc ...)
-- log rotations + test (take it from psdock3)
-- stdout, stderr, stdin redirection
+- stdout, stderr, stdin redirection / why cmd.wlait blocks ?
+Handle if dockio is a network stream, stop process if disconnected
 - stdout prefix + coloring
 - check if err on start is a wait status and if so, return the exit code (i.e: 127 path not found)
+- test port binding check (to continue with nc ...)

 - more testing